Joerg-Schultz/PlanTrainDoc/docs/index.md

 ### Define your sessions

 Once you've split your goal into small trainable units, you can start adding training details to each goal.
 Therefore, click on the green 'Plan' text of the goal you want to train.
 Do you want to train in small, defined training sessions?
 Then you can add either a timer or the number of repetitions you want to train as a limit.
+Having a pre-planned break can be pretty useful to check whether you and your trainee is still on track or you might want to change criteria and / or setup.

 <dl>
 <dt>Time based</dt>